pedrorfigueiredo/my-library/README.md

 ### Experience Page: `/report`

 This page contains the full statistics report of each year.
-It displays the monthly average number of books and the quantity of readed books per month.
+It displays the monthly average number of books and the quantity of read books per month.

 ## Technologies Utilized